privatenumber/lintroll/README.md

 ## Other ESLint configs

-Also check out these awesome ESLint configs.
-They have inspired me and are great alternatives to consider.
+Make sure you also check out these awesome ESLint configs.
+They are a constant source of inspiration for me, and are great alternatives to consider.

 - [antfu/eslint-config](https://github.com/antfu/eslint-config) by [@antfu](https://github.com/antfu)
 - [sxzz/eslint-config](https://github.com/sxzz/eslint-config) by [@sxzz](https://github.com/sxzz)
 - [@ota-meshi/eslint-plugin](https://github.com/ota-meshi/eslint-plugin) by [@ota-meshi](https://github.com/ota-meshi)
 - [standard config](https://github.com/standard/eslint-config-standard) by [@feross](https://github.com/feross)

-Hope they also inspire you to create your own ESLint config!